Life and Style

 Plumbing

-Plumbing pipes are essential for your home’s water supply and draining.
+Plumbing pipes are essential for your home’s water supply and drainage.
 Their lifespan will vary based on the material and usage:

 • Copper Pipes: Copper pipes are highly durable and can last 50-70 years or more.
 They are resistant to corrosion and offer excellent water flow.